-List and provide appropriate documentation as defined by the academic unit of your administration activities for this reporting period.
+List and provide documentation of your administration activities for this reporting period.
 Select from the roles and activities menu and add additional activities as appropriate.
 Use additional space as needed.
 The activities described here will help provide documentation for the administration matrix and calculations.